 Figure 12.1.
-Daily flow estimates by Delta ISB near proposed north Delta intakes under a subset of the proposed flow operations criteria highlight the potential impact of intake operations on Sacramento River flows.
-This analysis illustrates calculated diversions of historic river flows at NDD (blue line) and shows how an analysis with a daily time step would reveal the large variability of the proportion of river flow diverted on a given day.
-Note that the blue line does not represent diversions predicted by DWR that use a more complete set of operational rules than those depicted here.
-Using historic flow data (2009-2015) from the Sacramento River (Wilkin's Slough and Freeport stations), the daily bypass flow (orange line) and diversion amount (NDD; blue line) were calculated using criteria in draft EIR Tables 3-14 and 3-15 and compared to the daily mean flow at Freeport station (FPT daily flow; black line).
-Shading indicates the water year classification of wet (purple shading), below normal (yellow shading), dry (orange shading), or critical (red shading).
+Daily flow estimates by the Delta ISB near proposed north Delta intakes under a subset of the proposed flow operations criteria highlight the potential impact of intake operations on Sacramento River flows.
+This analysis illustrates calculated diversions of historic river flows at NDD (magenta, dash-dot line) and shows how an analysis with a daily time step would reveal the large variability of the proportion of river flow diverted on a given day.
+Note that the NDD line shown here does not represent diversions predicted by DWR that use a more complete set of operational rules than those depicted here.
+Using historic flow data (2009-2015) from the Sacramento River (Wilkin's Slough and Freeport stations), the daily bypass flow (blue solid line) and diversion amount (NDD; magenta dash-dot line) were calculated using criteria in draft EIR Tables 3-14 and 3-15 and compared to the daily mean flow at Freeport station (FPT daily flow; black dashed line).
+Shaded rectangles at the bottom of the figure indicate the water year classification of wet (purple wave shading), below normal (yellow solid shading), dry (orange vertical line shading), or critical (red diagonal line shading).
 Red vertical lines indicate the duration of a pulse protection period.

-This daily flow data analysis used only bypass criteria from Tables 3-14 and 3-15, and did not include the proposed velocity restrictions or consider diversions from any other intakes.
-As a result, values during the low-level pumping may be over-estimates, as one of the restrictions is that pumping will not exceed 900 cfs total for all intakes, and only the NDD was considered here.
+This daily flow data analysis used only bypass criteria from Tables 3-14 and 3-15 and did not include the proposed velocity restrictions or consider diversions from any other intakes.
+As a result, values during the low-level pumping may be overestimates, as one of the restrictions is that pumping will not exceed 900 cfs total for all intakes, and only the NDD was considered here.